 - Creating trails or pathways is prohibited.

 - If you’d like to adorn the grave of a loved one, natural objects such as cut flowers are allowed.
-No vases, picture frames, flags, fake flowers, etc.
+No rocks (painted or otherwise), vases, picture frames, flags, fake flowers, etc.

 Shuttles to Graves

 If someone would like to visit a grave and is unable to make the walk, they may call in advance to schedule a shuttle (please call vs emailing: 828-782-7283).
 We may not be able to accommodate last minute requests, so please call at least 2-3 business days in advance.
 Saturdays are reserved for burials and no staff is available on Sunday, so shuttles will need to be scheduled during the week.
 If a weekend visit is preferred, you may call the Thursday prior and if there are no burials scheduled, you may book an appointment for Saturday.

 Once plantlife has returned in spring/summer, the majority of graves will have vegetation growing out of and around the graves.
 You may call and request to have the grave cleared prior to a visitation (please call vs emailing: 828-782-7283).
 If the grave is further off the trail, we will also create a narrow footpath to the grave.
 We may not be able to accommodate last minute requests, so please call at least 2-3 business days in advance.
 A reminder that no tending to the grave is allowed, so please do not remove plants, etc. Wildlife habitat is important so we clear around graves only – we do not clear reserved sites.